Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Update-AzCdnOriginGroup.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+HEALTHPROBESETTING <IHealthProbeParameters>: Health probe settings to the origin that is used to determine the health of the origin.
+  - `[ProbeIntervalInSecond <Int32?>]`: The number of seconds between health probes.Default is 240sec.
+  - `[ProbePath <String>]`: The path relative to the origin that is used to determine the health of the origin.
+  - `[ProbeProtocol <ProbeProtocol?>]`: Protocol to use for health probe.
+  - `[ProbeRequestType <HealthProbeRequestType?>]`: The type of health probe request that is made.

 INPUTOBJECT <ICdnIdentity>: Identity Parameter
   - `[CustomDomainName <String>]`: Name of the domain under the profile which is unique globally.
   - `[EndpointName <String>]`: Name of the endpoint under the profile which is unique globally.